With more than 100,000 people in the hospital with Covid-19 in the US, this August is worse than last, expert says – KION546

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Deidre McPhillips, Lauren Mascarenhas, Kiely Westhoff, Andy Rose, Carma Hassan, Keith Allen, Melissa Alonso, Kate Conerly, Maggie Fox and Rebekah Riess contributed to this report.
+CNN’s Deidre McPhillips, Jacqueline Howard, Lauren Mascarenhas, Kiely Westhoff, Andy Rose, Carma Hassan, Keith Allen, Melissa Alonso, Kate Conerly, Maggie Fox and Rebekah Riess contributed to this report.

 Comments